abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

 Put your images in the folders.
 Images should be resized before, as your needs for each carousel dimensions.

-### Images carousel caption
+### Images carousel and lightbox captions

+The carousel and the lightbox captions can be defined separately: from EXIF metadata or from the filename.

-If you want to use the images filename as the carousel caption, give the images a useful filename and set the `FILENAME` shortcode attribute (see below for the shortcode usage).
+If you want to use the images filename as the carousel/lightbox caption, give the images a useful filename and set the `FILENAME` shortcode attribute (see below for the shortcode usage).

- If you want to use the EXIF metadata to store the image caption, you must populate the `ImageDescription` metadata tag, and set the `EXIF` shortcode attribute.
+If you want to use the EXIF metadata as the carousel/lightbox caption, you must populate the image `ImageDescription` metadata tag, and set the `EXIF` shortcode attribute.

 ### Shortcode parameters